Indeepa23/Indeepa23/README.md

 - 👨‍💻 I'm currently learning **Coding**
 - 🎓 I'm an Undergraduate at JIAT
-- 🌱 One of the Founders of Endaevor
+- 🌱 One of the CTO of Endaevor
 - 💬 Ask me about **Web Development**
 - 📫 How to reach me: indeepa.adhi@gmail.com
 ---